 Valuable resources can be better targeted by ensuring that maintenance addresses the fire doors most vital to fire safety at the buildings.
 Update fire risk assessments to take account of changes of use to rooms at the building and to help identify the critical fire door locations.
 Ensure the fire door maintenance teams or contractors are suitably qualified in terms of experience and training and that specifications for new doors take full account of durability requirements as well as the door’s fire rating and spread of cold smoke performance.

-Neil Ashdown is managing director of Fire Doors Complete Limited, he provides fire door inspection, consultancy and training services.
+Neil Ashdown is the managing director of Fire Doors Complete Limited, he provides fire door inspection, consultancy and training services.
 He holds certificated fire door inspector and fire stopping inspection qualifications.